Sources¶

 dnsweaver discovers hostnames to manage from multiple sources.
-Each source type extracts hostnames differently, allowing dnsweaver to work with existing reverse proxy configurations on Docker and Kubernetes.
+Each source type extracts hostnames differently, allowing dnsweaver to work with existing reverse proxy configurations on Docker and Kubernetes, and with VMs and LXC containers on Proxmox VE.

 Docker Labels